superfaz/starfinder/README.md

 This project is build with next.js and the standard commands apply:

-- `yarn` to download all the required libraries
+- `pnpm install` to download all the required libraries
-- `yarn dev` to start a local environment
+- `pnpm run dev` to start a local environment
-- `yarn lint` for automated code review based on eslint
+- `pnpm run lint` for automated code review based on eslint
-- `yarn build` to validate and prepare a static release
+- `pnpm run build` to validate and prepare a static release
-- `yarn test` to run all vitest tests in watch mode
+- `pnpm run test` to run all vitest tests in watch mode
+- `pnpm run test --ui` to run all vitest tests in watch mode with vitest-ui enabled

 Other scripts available :

-- `yarn test:e2e` to run all e2e tests based on playwright.
+- `pnpm run test:e2e` to run all e2e tests based on playwright.
 Used before as part of the release process to validate a deployment before its promotion to production.

-### Yarn and IDE

-The integration of yarn with your IDE could require some extra steps.
-Please take a look at the official documentation: [Yarn | Editor SDKs](https://yarnpkg.com/getting-started/editor-sdks)

-For Visual Studio Code, you will need to enable the typescript version used by the workspace (`ctrl + shift + P` > **Select TypeScript Version** > **Use Workspace Version**).
+Before running those tests locally, playwright browsers needs to be installed via `pnpm exec playwright install`.
+- `pnpm run start` to start a local environment based on the build execution.
+Useful to connect to the production database after having created a `.env.production` file.

 ### Monitoring via Sentry